AnnaZaragoza/01-Recycling/README.md

 * Form

 ## Reference
-Content of the web copied from:(https://naszesmieci.mos.gov.pl/jak-segregowac)
+Content of the web copied from https://naszesmieci.mos.gov.pl/jak-segregowac